KidSysco/jquery-ui-month-picker/README.md

 <p> <b>$('.selector').MonthPicker('GetSelectedDate')</b>
 <br />Returns the selected month as a <a href='https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Date'>Date</a> object.
 (Added in version 2.4)</p>

+<p> <b>$('.selector').MonthPicker('Validate')</b>
+<br />Validates the selected month/year and returns the selected value as a <a href='https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Date'>Date</a> object if it is a valid date.
+Returns null if there is no valid date, displays an error message if the message is specified, focuses and selects the violating text.</p>

 <p> <b>$('.selector').MonthPicker('GetSelectedMonthYear')</b>
-<br />Validates the selected month/year and returns the selected value if it is a valid date.
-Returns null if there is no valid date, displays an error message if the message is specified, focuses and selects the violating text.</p>
+<br />Validates the selected month/year and returns the selected value as a string (for example '1/2015') if it is a valid date.
+Returns null if there is no valid date, displays an error message if the message is specified, focuses and selects the violating text.
+NOTE: This method is <b>not</b> affected by the <a href='#monthformat'>MonthFormat option</a>.</p>

 <p> <b>$('.selector').MonthPicker('GetSelectedMonth')</b>
 <br />Returns only the month portion of the selected date as an integer.
 Returns NaN if there is no valid date.</p>